 A program for youth that combines the best parts of Camp with NTI online learning support.

-This program provides a safe environment for your child to attend virtual classes and complete their educational requirements.
-They will receive support with things like logging on to classes, assisting with task management, and any other assistance as needed.
-Children will engage in socially distant activities and programming when they are not participating in classes or school-related projects.
+This program provides a safe environment for your camper to attend virtual classes and complete their educational requirements.
+They will receive support with things like logging on to classes, task management, and other assistance as needed.
+Campers will engage in socially-distant activities and programming when they are not participating in classes or school-related projects.

 Member Fees: $420 per session